Reporting Florida Sexual Abuse and Assault

 - 20 percent of children who are sexually abused are under the age of eight when the abuse occurs.

 - 40 percent of child sexual abuse victims are abused by older, more powerful children.
-Early adolescents, between the ages of 12 and 14, are the most likely of adolescent sex offenders to abuse younger children.
+Early adolescents between the ages of 12 and 14 are the most likely adolescent sex offenders to abuse younger children.

 - The majority of adolescent sex offenders do not go on to become adult sex offenders.
 Adolescents are more responsive to treatment than adult offenders, and adolescents generally do not re-offend if they are provided with proper treatment.